Joe-89/T6-Leveller/README.md

 ## 🚐 Features

+- The app uses local storage for save actual data
 - Real-time display of vehicle tilt in both axes
 - High-sensitivity measurement using device sensors
 - Visual tilt indicator for quick reference